Tools | By Duncan Haughey | minute read

 Step 7: Act on Your Findings

-Use the Delphi Technique for creating Work Breakdown Structures, identifying risks and opportunities, compiling lessons learned and anytime you would usually conduct a brainstorming session.
+Use the Delphi Technique to create work breakdown structures, identify risks and opportunities, and compile a lessons learned report.
+Use it anytime you would usually conduct a brainstorming session.

 Predicting the future is not an exact science, but the Delphi Technique can help you understand the likelihood of future events and what impact they may have on your project.